luca-bassoricci/gitlab/doc/user/project/members/index.md

 - Direct member of a project, the **Expiration** and **Max role** fields can be updated directly on the project.
 - Inherited member from a parent group, the **Expiration** and **Max role** fields must be updated on the parent group.

+It is possible for a user to be both an inherited member from a parent group and a member of a group that the project is [shared with](share_project_with_groups.md#share-a-project-with-a-group-of-users).
+If the user's **Max role** in the parent group is higher than the user's **Max role** in the shared group, the higher role in the parent group will be honored.

 ## Remove a member from a project

 If a user is a direct member of a project, you can remove them.